|Editing XML Documents / Large Documents|

 In this example the following is of note:

-the DOCTYPE Decl. defines an entity that references a file containing the information to add the xi namespace to certain elements defined by the DocBook DTD;
+The DOCTYPE declaration defines an entity that references a file containing the information to add the xi namespace to certain elements defined by the DocBook DTD.

 If you want to include only a fragment of a file in the master file, the fragment must be contained in a tag having an xml:id attribute and you must use an XPointer expression pointing to the xml:id value.
 For example if the master file is: